Andrettin/Wyrmsun/readme.txt

 - The Teuton Krieger and Marbod now display different graphics depending on which weapon and shield technologies are researched.

 * Upgrades
-- Added Wood Plow and Iron-Tipped Wood Plow upgrades (both increase farm food supply) (graphics by Jinn).
+- Added Wood Plow and Iron-Tipped Wood Plow upgrades (both increase farm food supply) for the Dwarves, the Germanic/Teutons and the Goblins (graphics by Jinn).
+- Developing the Teuton civilization now requires having researched Wood Plow.

 -----------------------------------------------------------------------
 - 1.2.3